Documentation

 6 min read

-In Layerz App Designer, all design elements are composed using Auto Layout.
+In Layerz App Designer, every design element is built with Auto Layout.

-Auto Layout allows you to define relationships with the Parent View and Sibling Views, and has the ability to automatically size elements based on their content.
+Auto Layout lets you define relationships with the Parent View and Sibling Views, and it has the ability to size views automatically based on their content.

-The simplest way to use Auto Layout is to drag and drop a UI element from the Library at the top onto the desired position on the Scene.
+The simplest way to use Auto Layout is to drag and drop the UI element you want from the Library at the top onto the desired position on the Page.

-When dropped, the most appropriate Auto Layout is automatically applied based on the surrounding design elements.
+When you drop it, the most appropriate Auto Layout is applied automatically based on the surrounding design elements.

-Of course, you can edit it to any Auto Layout you prefer.
+Of course, you can edit it to use whatever Auto Layout you want.

-Let's get familiar with Auto Layout through examples.
+Let's get familiar with Auto Layout through some examples.

 There are four ways to use Auto Layout, which we'll explain separately.